Court denies release of suspended NYPD cop charged with murder-for-hire

 Kousouros replied that it was difficult to get information from jail officials.

-Fuerstein has held Cincinelli has been held without bond as a potential danger to the alleged victims and the community.
+Feuerstein had held Cincinelli without bond as a potential danger to the alleged victims and the community.

 The suspended police officer was arrested in May 2019 on two counts of murder-for-hire and one count of obstruction of justice.